 Following is the time line for applications:

-- Please note date change: Applicants invited to submit the full application will be notified by Friday, February 22, 2013
+- Applicants invited to submit the full application will be notified by March 7, 2014.

-Only one application accepted per organization, per cycle.
+Only one application will be accepted per organization per cycle per funding priority need.